İlker Kızmaz: Career

 Kızmaz made his television debut in 2002 by appearing in minor roles in the TV series Aslı ile Kerem, Yeter Anne and Candan Öte.
-He also took part in a number of commercials during those years.
+He also took part in several commercials during those years.
 Between 2008–2010, he portrayed the character of Nihat Önal on Kanal D drama series Aşk-ı Memnu.
-The series was both a national and international success and marked the breakthrough his career.
+The series was both a national and international success and marked the breakthrough of his career.

 In 2009, he made his cinematic debut with a role in the movie Nefes: Vatan Sağolsun, directed by Levent Semerci.
 The movie won various national awards.

+In 2012, he had a leading role in the historical drama movie Çanakkale 1915, in which he portrayed Mustafa Kemal Atatürk.
+Then, He portrayed as Mustafa Kemal Atatürk in mini historical series "Ya İstiklal Ya Ölüm" for twice.

+He played in "Kurt Kanunu" based on Kemal Tahir's novel alongside Pelin Akil.
+He played in "Yol Ayrımı" based on Kemal Tahir's novel alongside Engin Altan Düzyatan, Bensu Soral, Dolunay Soysert.

-In 2012, he had a leading role in the historical drama movie Çanakkale 1915, in which he portrayed the character of Yarbay Mustafa Kemal.
-In 2014, he joined the cast of TRT 1 series Yedi Güzel Adam, playing the role of Kenan.
-In the same year, he shared the leading role with Mete Horozoğlu, Ayça Bingöl and Ekin Koç on the TV series Benim Adım Gültepe.
+In 2014, he joined the cast of TRT 1 period series Yedi Güzel Adam based on life of famous poets, playing the role of Kenan.
+In the same year, he shared the leading role with Mete Horozoğlu, Ayça Bingöl and Ekin Koç on the period series Benim Adım Gültepe.